greensmith/aws-helper-scripts/get-secret-helper/readme.md

 this script will

 - connect to the aws account using the default profile or the profile provided
-- fetch back a list of secrets for you to chooise from
+- fetch back a list of secrets for you to choose from
 - print the value of that secret in the terminal

-of course, this is not duper super secure and there are probably better ways to accomplish this
+of course, this is not very secure (results are printed in plain text) it would be advisable to find a better solution.

 ## command